Dick Shoulberg: Early coaching

 After his service in the army, he started work as a precision machinist, married his wife Molly around 1958, and eventually had four children, Steve, Rick, Becky and Bert.
 He began swim coaching at the Norristown YWCA upon his return from military service around 1958, remaining there through 1968.
 From 1959 to 1960, he coached at Penn Square Swim Club.
 Some minor discrepancies exist among sources as to the exact dates of his coaching years prior to his time at Germantown Academy, so the dates provided by the American Swimming Coaches Association are used.
 He had a long stint at the Mermaid Swim Club from 1958 to 1968, and coached at the Roxborough YMCA from 1968 to 1969.

 Germantown Academy coach

-Shoulberg began coaching at Germantown Academy in 1969, and remained there through a highly successful 45-year career, retiring in 2015.
+Shoulberg began coaching at Germantown Academy in 1969, and remained there through a 45-year career, retiring in 2015.
 According to one account, he got the job by applying to a classified ad.
 His teams at Germantown Academy twice captured the Men's National Prep School Championships in 1985 and 1986, and the Germantown women took five National Prep School Championships in 1986, 1987, 1992, 1994, 2004 and 2005.
 His Prep School teams have finished in the top eight at Senior National Championships.
-With exceptionally high winning records, since 1969 through around 1990, the winning percentage for his women’s team has been 98% and his men’s team around 82%.
-He also coached his Germantown Academy Aquatic Club during this period, a highly competitive and successful age group program which sent several of its swimmers to Division I college swim programs.
+With exceptionally high winning records, since 1969 through around 1990, the winning percentage for his women's team has been 98% and his men's team around 82%.
+He also coached his Germantown Academy Aquatic Club during this period.